ctrl-alt-test/engine8/README.md

 This framework is used by Ctrl-Alt-Test 8k intros.
 The goal is to maintain and improve this repository as we work on new intros.

+## How this works

+### Workflow

+Select the "Editor" configuration, run the project.

+* You should get an OpenGL window that displays a pixel shader.
+* The default shader is quite big; modify `src\shaders\scene.frag` with your favorite editor.
+    * When you press `ctrl+s` anywhere, the demo will recompile the shader and update the view.
+    * The vertex shader and the postprocess are disabled by default, but the code is still around.

+### Shortcuts

+* `alt-down`: pause
+* `alt-up`: play
+* `alt-right`: go forward in time (use `shift` for smaller steps)
+* `alt-left`: go back in time (use `shift` for smaller steps)

+A new ImGui widget has been added to go anywhere in time.
+In the future, we'd like to provide more ImGui widgets.

+### Music

+* `src/music/music.asm` comes from [Sointu](https://github.com/vsariola/sointu).
+  Replace it with your music.
+* `music.obj` is expected, run `compile.bat` in `src/music` to build it.
+* To synchronize the graphics with the music, you'll want to enable music in the `Editor` build:
+    - Make sure `#define SOUND_ON` is set.
+    - It needs a .wav file called `themusic.wav`; you can generate it by running the `wav_export` project.

+We plan to simplify this workflow in the future.

 ## Updates

 Here's what changed compared to Leviathan 2.0: